ASHMCDevelopers/Webfront/README.md

 ## What if I'm a moderator?

-Well, first of all I weep for you.

 The moderator's non-development duties look like this:

 * Look through pull requests.
 If there's a hotfix, it gets priority.
 Hotfixes are